devTransition/docker-jmeter-remote-sshd/README.md

-# Docker JMeter 2.13 with plugins 1.3.1 for server/remote use (and communication via ssh tunnel)
+# Docker Apache JMeter 2.13 with latest plugins for server/remote use (and communication via ssh tunnel)

 ## Contains